At a Glance

 Ambulance Care Assistant – Mental Health

-We are looking for enthusiastic, care focused individuals, to join our Safe Care Division (Secure Mental Health), if you\’re passionate about people and feel you want to make a difference then consider a career with us.
-Preferably, you will have experience in a care, security, prison or public service background.
+We are looking for enthusiastic, care‑focused individuals who are passionate about people and feel they want to make a difference.
+Preferably you will have experience in a care, security, prison or public service background.

 Your main responsibility will be supporting the police and other professionals with transporting service users to and from healthcare facilities.
 This can be carried out alone or as a two‑ or three‑person team, so it is vital to hold a full UK driving licence.
 Full training will be provided for this rewarding role.